ProjectsBlogHiking

 October 31, 2025

-The paper looks at whether the Law of Comparative Advantage still holds up in real world settings with a lot of goods, countries, and trade barriers.
-The Law of Comparative Advantage is when countries export goods for which they have lower opportunity costs.
-The author builds a model that includes tariffs, transportation costs, and other trade restrictions to test this.
-He finds that while the law doesn't always work perfectly for individual goods, it holds on average.
-Countries usually still export goods that are relatively cheaper for them to produce and import goods that are more expensive.
-Overall, even with real world complications, the Law of Comparative Advantage still explains trade patterns.
+Deardorff tested this in 1980 by building a model that includes tariffs, transportation costs, and other restrictions.
+He found that while comparative advantage doesn't always work perfectly for individual goods, it holds on average.
+Countries still tend to export goods that are relatively cheaper for them to produce and import goods that are more expensive.

-I like how the author takes something that seems abstract and shows how it works in a general sense, even with real world issues like tariffs.
-It helps me understand it better and shows why trade still makes sense overall.
-My critique is that it's super technical and doesn't show real world examples or data.
-It's hard to picture what "average relationship" means in actual trade between countries.
-The paper would be stronger if it connected to real world situations.
+I like that the paper takes something abstract and shows it works in a general sense, even with real world complications.
+My issue is that it's very technical and doesn't connect to actual trade data.
+It's hard to picture what "average relationship" means between real countries.

-I wonder if the average version of comparative advantage the author describes actually shows up in modern trade data.
+I wonder if what Deardorff describes actually shows up in modern trade data.
 Trade today is a lot more complex than in 1980, with services, technology, and supply chains across many countries.
-Comparing production costs, export patterns, and prices using World Bank, WTO, or OECD data would be a good way to check if the same negative correlation is still there.
+Comparing production costs, export patterns, and prices using World Bank, WTO, or OECD data would be a good way to check if the same patterns are still there.